 Survivorship Life Insurance: Death, It’s Inescapable

 The death of a loved one can be the most difficult experience in life.
-The financial burden from the loss of a spouse is significant, and to make matters worse, as survivors with dependents, it’s not just our own finances that we have to worry about.
-Sadly, if something were to happen to me or my spouse now, we would lose out on almost $1M in Survivorship Life Insurance benefits that end up going back to our former employers instead of being passed on to those who need it most.
+The financial strain that comes with the loss of a spouse is substantial, and as survivors with dependents, it’s not just your own finances that you have to fret over.

 What is Survivorship Life Insurance?